Revisiting LangChain4J 6 Months Later | HackerNoon

 ServerResponse.ok().bodyAndAwait(flux.asFlow())

-MCP ஒரு திறந்த திட்டமாகும், பயன்பாடுகள் LLMs க்கான உரையாடல்களை வழங்குகிறது எப்படி. நினைக்க MCP ஒரு USB-C க்கு ஒரு USB-C பயன்பாடுகள் பயன்பாடுகள் போன்ற.
+The most recent way to handle the static nature of LLMs is MCP.

+MCP is an open protocol that standardizes how applications provide context to LLMs.
+Think of MCP like a USB-C port for AI applications.
 Just as USB-C provides a standardized way to connect your devices to various peripherals and accessories, MCP provides a standardized way to connect AI models to different data sources and tools.

 -